 Skip to main content

-Case · DAILY-031
+Case File · DAILY-946Declassified

-Remote Control Behavior with Rewarding Electrical Stimulation of the Brain, 1965 (Remote Controlled Dogs)
+Remote Control Behavior With Rewarding Electrical Stimulation Of The Brain, 1965 (remote Controlled Dogs)

-The short version
+◆ BLUF — The short version

 Document: Remote Control Behavior with Rewarding Electrical Stimulation of the Brain, 1965 (Remote Controlled Dogs) Agency: Defense Technical Information Center Date: June 28, 2019 Notable: Released in response to a Freedom of Information Act (FOIA) request, this document explores the use of electrical stimulation of the brain to control behavior in animals.